ongres/stackgres/doc/content/en/04-production-installation/01-pre-requisites/04-monitoring/_index.md

 echo ${grafana_host}${grafana_dashboard_url}
 ```

-The resulting URL will be the dashboard whether your PostgreSQL metrics will be show up.
+The resulting URL will point to the dashboard that displays your PostgreSQL metrics.

-### Monitoring Setup validation
+### Monitoring Setup Validation

-At this point, you should have ended with the following pods:
+At this point, you should have the following pods:

 ```
 # kubectl get pods -n monitoring